fpiwowarczyk/TricountClone/README.md

 ### Add transaction

 1. User add his transaction
-2. Inert payment into payments
+3. App locally split payment into receivers
+4. Insert individually all payments
-3. Update/Add new roomResult
+5. Update/Add new roomResult

+Example :

+Filip pay 10 $ for Kasia and Kuba.

+App Split it into 5$ for each Kasia and Kuba.

+So we have two payments.

+Result:
+* Filip: 10 $
+* Kasia: -5$
+* Kuba: -5$

+Mby add date to history payments and add all payments on one date to show in history real transactions.
+In these example to have only one transaction in history not two of them.
 ### Request for room transactions history

 1. User select that option
 2. Query for all payments for room
+2.5.
+Reduce all historical transactions with the same date.
 3. Print all transactions for that room.

+## Conclusions

+Will add after finish.